-Milestone for bird of prey as record number of Ospreys seen in forest
+Milestone for bird of prey as record number of ospreys seen in forest

-In fact, conservationists say a record number of ospreys are set to be recorded at the key outpost for the birds of prey that went extinct in the UK in the 20th century, largely due to Victorian egg and skin collectors and being fired upon by farmers to protect fish stocks.
+In fact, conservationists say a record number of ospreys are set to be recorded at the key outpost for the bird of prey, which became extinct in the UK in the 20th century, largely due to Victorian egg and skin collectors and being targeted by farmers to protect fish stocks.

 This week, Forestry England experts visited one of the remote nesting sites to attach an identifying ring around the leg of one of the chicks.

-Climbers gently lowered the young osprey, named Elsin, to the ground from its nest, affixed the ring and a colour tag to indicate that it is an English osprey, and weighed the bird.
+They gently lowered the young osprey, named Elsin, to the ground from its nest, affixed the ring and a colour tag to indicate that it is an English osprey, and recorded its weight.

-Forestry England ornithologist, Martin Davison told PA: “Three more chicks on a separate nest also have a Kielder-born dad which signifies a big step forward.
+Forestry England ornithologist Martin Davison said: “Three more chicks on a separate nest also have a Kielder-born dad, which signifies a big step forward.

-“Kielder Water and Forest Park is now an osprey stronghold and a crucial staging post in what we hope is the natural recolonization of northern England
+“Kielder Water and Forest Park is now an osprey stronghold, and a crucial staging post in what we hope is the natural recolonisation of northern England.

 “We have an amazing habitat for ospreys and have come a long way over the past decade,” he said.